Chief Publicist

 Henry DeVries

-In the last ten years, he has helped ghostwrite, edit, and coauthor more than 300 business books, including his McGraw-Hill bestseller, How to Close a Deal Like Warren Buffett—now in five languages, including Chinese.
-He earned his bachelor’s degree from UC San Diego, his MBA from San Diego State University, and has completed certificate programs at the Harvard Business School.
+In the last ten years, he has helped ghostwrite, edit, and coauthor more than 300 business books, including his McGraw-Hill bestseller, How to Close a Deal Like Warren Buffett—now in five languages, including Mandarin.
+He earned his bachelor’s degree in communications from UC San Diego, his MBA from San Diego State University, and has completed certificate programs at the Harvard Business School.

 On a personal note, he is a baseball nut.
-A former Associated Press sportswriter, he has visited forty-one major league ball parks and has three to go before he “touches ‘em all.”
+A former Associated Press sportswriter, he has visited forty-four major league ballparks and has three to go before he “touches ‘em all.”

 His hobby is writing comedy screenplays that he hopes will one day be made into films.